kaw393939/eaikw/src/blog/dont-let-ai-make-you-lazy-staying-sharp.md

 You just have to decide: Are you using AI to think better, or to avoid thinking entirely?

 The answer shows up in your work long before you realize it.

 ---

+## Related Reading

+This post is part of a series on maintaining critical thinking in the AI era:

+- **[The Confidence Trap: Why Trusting AI Makes You Think Less](/blog/confidence-trap-trusting-ai-makes-you-think-less/)** - Understand the research behind AI confidence and cognitive offloading
+- **[From Doer to Steward: How AI Is Rewiring the Way You Think](/blog/from-doer-to-steward-how-ai-changes-thinking/)** - The three cognitive shifts changing knowledge work
+- **[The Messy Middle: AI's Impact on Jobs (2025-2035)](/blog/ai-job-messy-middle/)** - Navigate career transitions while maintaining valuable skills

+**For comprehensive analysis:** Explore the [Second Renaissance project](/projects/everydayai-community/) for the full picture of AI's transformation and how to prepare for it.

+---